eduardz1/Bachelor-Thesis/chapters/software-components.typ

     == Actuators Script

     As a separate project, we have created a Python module that serves to run the various scripts for the actuators.
-Actuators can be pumps (for watering or fertilizing), can be electronic switches for the lights, can be fans for air circulation ecc...
+Actuators can be pumps (for watering or fertilizing), can be electronic switches for the lights, can be fans for air circulation, etc...

     Being separated into a separate module makes it so that the actuators can be run remotely from the server running the SMOL scheduler.